Skip to content

 Who deciphered what was written on the Rosetta Stone?

-At the time of the discovery, no one knew what was written on the Stone.
+No one knew what was written on the Stone at the time of the discovery.
 Later, they discovered that the text combines three different scripts.
-The Egyptian symbols were complicated to figure out until Jean-François Champollion deciphered hieroglyphs in 1822 after studying the ancient Egyptian language.
+The Egyptian symbols were complicated until Jean-François Champollion deciphered hieroglyphs in 1822 after studying the ancient Egyptian language.

-By determining what some hieroglyphs defined, he was able to make specific predictions about what the other hieroglyphs revealed and how they were used.
-This is how Champollion determined what was carved on the Stone.
-This aided scholars in learning and reading hieroglyphs, which later revealed a ton of information about ancient Egyptian life.
+By determining what some hieroglyphs defined, he could make specific predictions about what the others revealed and how they were used.
+This is how Champollion determined what was carved on the Stone—this aided scholars in learning and reading hieroglyphs, which later revealed much information about ancient Egyptian life.

 How much of the Rosetta Stone is missing?